Murdim/church_and_state/workshop.md

 ## Pluralist Governments

 The **Pluralist Feudal** government is used by Cosmopolitan Temporal heads and kings with the top-tier Crowned trait.
-It eliminates religious opinion penalties between liege and vassal.
+It eliminates religious opinion penalties between liege and vassal, allows interfaith marriages, and forbids rulers from demanding religious conversion.

 Cosmopolitan emperors can adopt **Pluralist Imperialism** by decision, which combines the above features with those associated with Imperial governments.